srobo/kit-test-scripts/README.md

 ### arduino

-Here we are testing that all the pins on the arduino are funtional.
+Here we are testing that all the pins on the arduino are functional.

 To run this test you need to attach a testing hat to the Arduino that connects all pins (except pin 13) together through resistors and biases the common point to 2.5V.